 🩺 Care for Your Work

-Insight from decades of nursing practice, exploring professional boundaries, ethical challenges, burnout, and recovery.
+Insight from decades of nursing practice, exploring professional responsibility, ethical challenges, boundaries, burnout, and recovery.

 🌱 Care for Yourself